hkoziolek/lightweight-k8s-benchmarking/README.md

     # send charts matching = *
     # send hosts matching = localhost *
 ````
+If you are not running mongodb on the localhost, then adjust the hostname accordingly, and also add username and password (also see [MongoDB Connection String](https://www.mongodb.com/docs/manual/reference/connection-string/)).
 Then restart netdata and check if the exporting is enabled:
 ````
 sudo systemctl restart netdata grep EXPORTING /var/log/netdata/error.log